 Whether — and to what extent — a sex offender may find himself subject to actual physical peril depends largely on whether he is assigned to a sex offender-friendly institution or not.
 (In such an institution, there may be occasional issues as to offense of conviction, but in general, with a larger percentage of inmates in such a facility serving time for a sex offense, such problems are relatively rare.)
 It should be noted that the Federal Bureau of Prisons does mix non-sex offenders in with those convicted of sex offenses, but most such inmates have a sex-related offense in their prior conviction history, making them less likely to attack a sex offender due to his or her crime of conviction.

-In the majority of Federal Bureau of Prisons upper-security facilities, sex offenders are not welcome by the population at large.
+In the majority of the Federal Bureau of Prisons’ higher-security facilities, sex offenders are not welcome by the population at large.
 Yet for reasons that are sometimes not clear, the Federal Bureau of Prisons will assign a sex offender to such a prison.
 The issue of paperwork thus becomes a grave matter.

 Generally, in such facilities, every newly arriving inmate will be expected to produce such paperwork for the gang which runs the prisoner’s race (e.g., the local white gang will demand such paperwork from all new arrivals that are white).
 This paperwork is demanded to ensure that the new arrival is an acceptable criminal type and worthy of remaining at that facility, or in that housing unit or cell.